Scarnface/expresso/README.md

   - If an employee with the supplied employee ID doesn't exist, returns a 404 response
 - POST
   - Creates a new timesheet, related to the employee with the supplied employee ID, with the information from the `timesheet` property of the request body and saves it to the database.
 Returns a 201 response with the newly-created timesheet on the `timesheet` property of the response body
-  - If any required fields are missing, returns a 400 response
   - If an employee with the supplied employee ID doesn't exist, returns a 404 response

 **/api/employees/:employeeId/timesheets/:timesheetId**